JackBrowne556/Netflix-Churn-Project/README.md

     - Standard Plan Users
     - Churn happened the most with users around the 6-month timeline
     - Single accounts
+    - Those hovering around the six-month subscription length
+    - Customers in Asia
  - The small differences in churn rate between regions suggest that regional marketing addresses target demographics effectively.
  - The most noticeable linear relationships consisted in both the age and offers used customer segments, with churn rate decreasing with age and promotional offer use respectively.
  - Support Queries Logged churn rates appear scattered, and hence doesn't infer any sort of trend or relation to churn causes considering other customer segments.